Nozemi/ForumLib/README.md

-# Nozemi's ForumLib
+# Slick Board's Backend Library
-Nozemi's forum library, as seen in Nozum - my forum software.
+A forum backend library, as seen in Slibk Board - my forum software.
 You can either build on this library yourself, or choose to continue building on the whole forum software I'm developing.